- August 11, 2020

 Markets move from a trending environment to a consolidated environment repeatedly which makes taking advantage of simple price patterns a smart play.

-In an earlier post about pattern failures, I talked about trading pullbacks where I covered:
+I talked about trading pullbacks in other post where I covered:

 - What sets up a good pullback for a potential continuation trade

 - What a failed pullback pattern looks like

 - The characteristics of a good pullback in price